Harry-young-0/GeTAP/README.md

 ALSO ADD IMAGE OF SHINY APP THAT POPS UP

+### 8. Troubleshooting
+This pipeline uses three servers: ieugwasr, LDlink and ensembl.
+All of these will time-out if the pipeline takes too long to run.
+If this happens, the pipeline will stop running and an error message will pop up in the console (bottom left box).
+If this happens please try running the pipeline again at a later time, evenings are often less busy.
+If the pipeline keeps erroring, please let me know and I'll help as much as I can!

+The main errors experienced during running of the pipeline occur during installation and updating of the packages.
+This is often complicated if the pipeline is run on an IT administered system, because it is reading and writing RStudio System files.
+This is in no way dangerous.
+All files being downloaded and installed are from verified and incredibly well-used sources.
+So if you experience trouble using a work computer, consider asking for temporary admin rights.

 # Section D: Understanding the Pipeline Output Plots

 ## Example Pipeline Output Plots